kbrgl/scroller/README.md

   -p, --persist         if using --open flag, do not exit after stdin is
                         closed
   -v, --version         print version and exit
+  -a POSTFIX, --after POSTFIX
+                        append a static postfix to the text -b PREFIX, --before PREFIX
+                        prepend a static prefix to the text
 ```

 # Examples